henrik-farre/docker/README.md

 ## Setup

-Include bin/ in $PATH or run directly bin/pilot directly.
+Include bin/ in $PATH or run directly bin/pilotboat directly.

-The pilot command will build the images and start the containers on first run
+The pilotboat command will build the images and start the containers on first run

 ## Starting

-bin/pilot start php-dev-debian-jessie
+bin/pilotboat start php-dev-debian-jessie